Flashback (psychology)

 A flashback, or involuntary recurrent memory, is a psychological phenomenon in which an individual has a sudden, usually powerful, re-experiencing of a past experience or elements of a past experience.
 These experiences can be frightful, happy, sad, exciting, or any number of other emotions.
 The term is used particularly when the memory is recalled involuntarily, especially when it is so intense that the person "relives" the experience, and is unable to fully recognize it as memory of a past experience and not something that is happening in "real time".

 History

 Flashbacks are the "personal experiences that pop into your awareness, without any conscious, premeditated attempt to search and retrieve this memory".
 These experiences occasionally have little to no relation to the situation at hand.
 For those suffering post-traumatic stress disorder (PTSD), flashbacks can significantly disrupt everyday life.

 Memory is divided into voluntary (conscious) and involuntary (unconscious) processes that function independently of each other.
-Theories and research on memory, dates back to Hermann Ebbinghaus, who began studying nonsense syllables.
+Theories and research on memory date back to Hermann Ebbinghaus, who began studying nonsense syllables.
 Ebbinghaus classified three distinct classes of memory: sensory, short-term, and long-term memory.